-Key stakeholders include all residents in the City of San Diego that own any type of animal regardless of licensing requirements.
-Also, any resident of the City of San Diego that has a concern or issue with animals or custodians of animals.
-Additionally, the members of the San Diego Animal Welfare Coalition, which include the Chula Vista Animal Care Facility, County of San Diego Department of Animal Services, El Cajon Animal Shelter, Escondido Humane Society, Helen Woodward Animal Center, North County Humane Society and SPCA, Rancho Coastal Humane Society, and the San Diego Humane Society and SPCA.
-This group focuses on the overall wellbeing of animals throughout San Diego County.
+Key stakeholders include all residents in the City of San Diego who own any type of animal regardless of licensing requirements; any resident of the City of San Diego who has a concern or issue with animals or custodians of animals; and the members of the San Diego Animal Welfare Coalition, which include the Chula Vista Animal Care Facility, County of San Diego Department of Animal Services, El Cajon Animal Shelter, Escondido Humane Society, North County Humane Society and SPCA, Rancho Coastal Humane Society, and the San Diego Humane Society and SPCA.
+Mandatory and basic animal services will be provided by the County Department of Animal Services, including field enforcement, sheltering, medical care, cruelty investigation, and dog licensing and rabies certification.
+These services benefit all San Diego citizens.

-Respectfully submitted,

-William M. Lansdowne
+William M. Lansdowne Chief, Police Department

-Chief of Police

-LANSDOWNE/rv